aularon/rjsf-layout-example-nextjs/README.md

 - `src/schema.ts` Where we define our schema
 - `src/TODOList.tsx` Where we define our form
+- `src/UntypedTODOList.tsx` An alternative, mostly untyped, way to use RJSF Layout

 Both files have ⭐ comments all around with various explanations